-Depending on what kind of health insurance plan you have, you may be limited to what benefits you have access to when traveling out of state.
-Here's how to know if you are covered for your out of state medical expenses on your health care plan, what multi-state health insurance plans are or what kind of health plan you should consider if you expect to travel outside of state on a one time, or regular basis.
+Depending on what kind of health insurance plan you have, you may be limited to what benefits you get when traveling out of state.
+Here's how to know if you are covered for your out of state medical expenses on your health care plan, what multi-state health insurance plans are and what kind of health plan you should consider if you expect to travel out of state on a one time, or regular basis.

-Check If Your Health Plan Covers Medical Expenses out of State
+How-to Check If Your Health Plan Covers Medical Expenses Out of State

-In many cases, a health insurance restricts you to a network of healthcare providers.
+In many cases, health insurance restricts you to a network of healthcare providers.
 Understanding the terms of your health insurance policy will help you know if your plan includes providers out of state or not.
-To find out, call your plan administrator and ask.
-Figuring these things out on your own could be tricky and you do not want to end up not being covered for a health insurance claim.
-The network providers in a health insurance plan vary depending on what kind of health insurance plan you have.
+Figuring this out on your own could be tricky and you do not want to end up not being covered for a health insurance claim, so the first step is to call your insurance provider and ask them.

 What a Health Insurance Network Provider Is

 The health insurance network providers are the medical service organizations that your health plan has agreements with to provide service to you.
 If your plan specifies a list of authorized network providers, then going "outside the network" could mean that you would not be paid for medical services or have higher out of pocket costs.